Is a 4.8 Weighted GPA Good? Understanding Its Value in Academic and Professional Contexts

 Long-Term Academic and Career Implications

-Adding to this, employers often look for candidates with a proven track record of academic excellence.
+To build on this, employers often look for candidates with a proven track record of academic excellence.
 A 4.8 weighted GPA can be an indicator of a student’s ability to handle complex tasks and meet high standards, which can be a significant advantage in competitive job markets.

 Balancing Academic and Personal Development